aaronkw/humanbase-docs/docs/seek.rst

 Starting a search
 -----------------

-Enter the query in gene-symbols, separated by spaces (see the **Figure 1* below).
-Query can be a single-gene or multiple genes (up to ~150).
+Enter the query in gene-symbols, separated by spaces (see the Figure below).
+Query can be a
+single-gene or multiple genes (up to ~150).
 If the query is multi-gene, then there should be some connections between the query genes (such as coexpressions), or the query should be biologically coherent (for example, they describe a common